All Earth Products are available

 Class "A" Compost

-Origin: Produced by a commercial composting firm located in Goldston, North Carolina.
-Food waste collected in the County's commercial recycling program combined with other organics such as manure, wood chips, and agricultural waste, create the feedstock for this rich humus .
+Origin: Produced by a commercial composting firm located in Goldston, North Carolina, Brooks Contractors.
+Food waste collected in the County's food waste collection programs combined with other organics such as manure, wood chips, and agricultural waste, create the feedstock for this rich compost.

 Click here for the 2013 comprehensive agronomic analysis of the compost we sell from Brooks.

 Residential Food Waste Drop-off: at the Walnut Grove Church Rd.
 Waste and Recycling Center during regular hours of operation, and the Carrboro Farmers Market Saturdays 7:00 a.m. - 12:00 p.m. only.

 Bring all food, and food related paper such as paper plate and paper napkins, to the special collection area during hours of operation, to be composted at a commercial composting facility.
 See this poster for more information!

 Orange County Solid Waste Administration

 You can easily make your own rich crumbly compost at home with your yard waste, brown leaves, and kitchen fruit and vegetable scraps.
 To learn more about the "Earth Machine" outdoor composting unit that we sell, visit www.earthmachine.com.